pnguy058/xv6-threads/README.md

 # Kernel-level threads in xv6

-Our project will consist of implementing new `clone()` and `join()` system calls to the xv6 which will allow us to create kernel level threads.
+Our project consisted of implementing new system calls, `clone()` and `join()`, in xv6 which allowed us to create and wait for kernel level threads.
+We then build a thread libary by using `clone()` and implementing a simple ticket lock with `lock()` and `unlock()`.
+To due so we followed the instrunctions from CS153's Textbook author Remzi H. Arpaci-Dusseau in his Kernel Threads project repo. (https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/concurrency-xv6-threads).
 ## Clone

 We implemented the clone function call in the form of `clone(void(*func)(void*), void *arg, void *stack)`. `func` is the address passed in in which the thread will start executing at.
 The `arg` that is passed in will be put into our user stack.
 The `stack` is what the process uses as its new user stack which is passed in with a fake return PC and our `arg`.
 This function is a heavily modified version of `fork()` which handles processes.